 by Sasha Ayad, M.Ed., LPC

-Jungian analyst, James Hollis has called American popular culture and “adolescent culture”.
+Jungian analyst, James Hollis has called American popular culture an “adolescent culture”.
 He claims that growing up is about far more than inhabiting a big body and big roles in society.
-He goes on to explain further on the podcast Speaking of Jung:
+He explains further on the podcast, Speaking of Jung:

 These words feel familiar to me, as I’ve worked with adolescents for almost a decade now.
 The teenager tends to look outside him or herself for solutions, having not yet developed those precious inner resources.
 In therapeutic work with adolescents, fostering this type of inner resource is a foundational guiding principle.
 The clinician helps the client look inward to unearth and nurture these resources, no matter how deeply buried or camouflaged they might be.
 This is true for all the cases one might encounter in the therapy room: and the same is true for clients who struggle with gender.

 The APA has asserted, in their newest guidelines on working with gender-questioning youth, that the clinician’s role relegated to “affirmative care,” with the sobering reminder that the word affirm means “to say something is true in a confident way.”
 When a 12-year-old with a history of depression, social anxiety, and self-harm suddenly announces that she is really a boy, the clinician must emphatically and confidently agree with her assertion, and deeper introspective work is made impossible.
 This approach seems antithetical to the important work of the therapist.
 I would like to start by reflecting on the current state of mental health and its pervasive neglect of the known truths of adolescent development.